This is the featured image of the Add Sharpness to Your Piano Chord Progression blog article.

 This is a picture of duplicated piano chord progression with shorter notes.

-In comparison to the original piano chord progression, the duplicated one has shorter notes.
-This is done because we want to process the duplicated version differently.
-Especially with the main emphasis on the attack of the notes rather than the sustain and release.
-Let’s now compare the original piano chord progression to the duplicated version with a shorter note length.
+The duplicated one has shorter notes than the original piano chord progression.
+This is done because we want to process the copied version differently, especially with the main emphasis on the attack of the notes rather than the sustain and release.
+Let's now compare the original piano chord progression to the duplicated version with a shorter note length.

 ~Original Piano Chord Progression